-You assign a group to an Application Role to provide users in that group with appropriate security privileges.
-For example, a group for marketing report consumers named BIMarketingGroup might require an Application Role called BIConsumerMarketing, in which case you assign the group named BIMarketingGroup to the Application Role named BIConsumerMarketing.
+You assign a group to an application role to provide users in that group with appropriate security privileges.
+For example, a group for marketing report consumers named BIMarketingGroup might require an application role called BIConsumerMarketing, in which case you assign the group named BIMarketingGroup to the application role named BIConsumerMarketing.

-To assign a group to an Application Role:
+To assign a group to an application role:

-Log in to Fusion Middleware Control, navigate to Security, then select Application Roles to display the Application Roles page.

-For information, see Section 2.4.1, "Starting Oracle Fusion Middleware Control and Locating the Pages for Managing Security".

-Whether or not the obi application stripe is pre-selected and the Application Policies are displayed depends upon the method used to navigate to the Application Roles page.
+- 1. Log in to Fusion Middleware Control, and display the Application Roles page. - For information, see Section 2.4.1, "Displaying Application Policies and Application Roles Using Fusion Middleware Control". - Whether or not the obi application stripe is pre-selected and the application policies are displayed depends upon the method used to navigate to the Application Roles page. - 2.
 If necessary, select Select Application Stripe to Search, then select obi from the list.
 Click the search icon next to Role Name.

-The Oracle Business Intelligence Application Roles display.
-The following figure shows the default Application Roles.
+The Oracle Business Intelligence application roles display.
+Figure 2-8shows the default application roles.